Over the years I’ve been developing film, I must have run into every problem in the book at least once.

 Thanks to Connor Finlayson for supplying these photographs

-A hair or dust mark appearing in the same place on every image
+A hair or dust mark appears in the same place on every image

 The problem: Have you ever seen dark spots like this on your negatives?
 There are many opportunities for hair and dust to get on your negatives.
 When this happens, you will find spots like this that have to be removed in Lightroom or Photoshop (although some photographers like the authentic appearance of dust on their images).